Donaldson, Tepesch lead Blue Jays past Rays

 Tampa Bay's Brad Boxberger allowed a leadoff double to Donaldson and issued an intentional walk in two-thirds of an inning in the bottom of the eighth before Dan Jennings finished the inning.

-Toronto led 2-0 in the first inning when Donaldson belted his 17th homer of the season, one batter after Jose Bautista led off with a walk.
+Toronto led 2-0 in the first inning when Donaldson belted his 17th homer of the season, following Jose Bautista's leadoff walk.

+"Just a high fastball," Odorizzi said.
+"He put enough on it that it was able to get out.
+I was trying to elevate and he got enough of it.
+It's a game of inches.
+If that's a couple of inches shorter, we might have had a 1-0 game."

 Ramos cut the lead to 2-1 with two outs in the second when he ended an 0-for-10 drought with his fourth home run of the season.